FreeAmbulanceride/SoLUTion-v0.1/README.md

 1. Run a local HTTPS server (`npm`/`python`/`http-server`) because camera APIs require HTTPS or localhost.
 2. Open the page, allow camera access, and click “Open Studio” (or tap “Start Camera”) to begin streaming.
 3. Use the sidebar to pick camera sources, adjust saturation cutoffs, and switch between simple/pro UI modes.
-4. Toggle guides, zebra/skin overlays, and reference capture/ghost overlays while watching the live bars and score.
+4. Toggle guides and reference capture/ghost overlays while watching the live bars and score.
 5. Use the “palette chips” panel to copy the dominant HEX/RGB/OKLCH data for sharing or texture matching.

 ## Project structure